rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 We have also seen this is [_add_blank_target Part 4](2022-01-09-ts-types-part4.html) where types formed jigsaw puzzles allowing the computations to fit together in only certain ways.

 _side_note_start
-There is a technique often called a _Hole Driven Development_ in which the developer interacts with the type checker to write code.
+There is a technique often called _Hole Driven Development_ in which the developer interacts with the type checker to write code.
 You can try to use this [_add_blank_target type hole](2021-12-12-ts-types-part1.html#type-holes) with a mixed success to accomplish some of it in TS.
 The idea is that by examining the type of a still missing code (the hole) you should be able to figure out the right piece of the puzzle to fit in (replace that hole with a piece of code that has the needed type).
+The new piece can have some type holes too and the process is iterative.
 The language that provides the best experience (and a lot of fun) doing this is Idris.
-You can implement certain functions by just using keyboard shortcuts to deconstruct, pattern match, search solution space for the right function in scope and insert it to you program[^idris-youtube].
+You can implement certain functions by just using keyboard shortcuts to deconstruct, pattern match, search solution space for the right function in scope and insert it to the program[^idris-youtube].
 OK, TS does not do that, but you do not need such tooling to benefit from the jigsaw approach to designing your code.
 _side_note_end